-Shuyang Ling is an Assistant Professor of Data Science; Global Network Assistant Professor, NYU.
+Shuyang Ling is an Assistant Professor of Data Science at NYU Shanghai and a Global Network Assistant Professor at NYU.
 Prior to joining NYU Shanghai, he was a Courant Instructor/Assistant Professor at the Courant Institute of Mathematics and Center for Data Science, New York University, from 2017-2019.

 Ling's research focuses broadly on the mathematics of data science.
 He is interested in tackling inverse problems from engineering applications and extracting meaningful information from large-scale and heterogeneous datasets.
 His research involves a broad spectrum of subjects including optimization, probability, statistics, computational harmonic analysis, and numerical linear algebra.

 Shuyang Ling and Thomas Strohmer.
 Self-calibration and biconvex compressive sensing.
 Inverse Problems, Vol. 31(11): 115002, 2015

 Shuyang Ling and Thomas Strohmer.
 Blind deconvolution meets blind demixing: algorithms and performance bounds.
 IEEE Transactions on Information Theory, Vol.63, No.7, pp.4497 - 4520, Jul 2017

 Xiaodong Li, Shuyang Ling, Thomas Strohmer, and Ke Wei.
 Rapid, robust, and reliable blind deconvolution via nonconvex optimization.
 Applied and Computational Harmonic Analysis, 2018

 Shuyang Ling, Ruitu Xu, Afonso S. Bandeira.
 On the landscape of synchronization networks: a perspective from nonconvex optimization, SIAM Journal on Optimization, Vol.29, No.3, pp.1879-1907, 2019